Shaikh-Saifuddin-Ahmed/Healthcare-And-Patient-Management-Analysis-Project/README.md

 💡 Insights Generated:

-This interactive dashboard presents a comprehensive view of various aspects of crowdfunding campaigns, including:

 Age Group Distribution: The 36-60 age group has the highest number of patients (20.4K), followed by those over 60 (20.2K).
 Younger age groups (18-35) have fewer patients, with children (under 18) representing a tiny fraction.

 Gender Distribution: Gender distribution is nearly equal, with males at 50.02% and females at 49.98%, indicating balanced healthcare access and needs.